 - Koshinetsu (northeast of Chubu)

-- Tokai (southern Chubu, includes Nagoya)
+- Tokai (south of Chubu, includes Nagoya)